 Each powerline segment is a callable object.
 It is supposed to be either a Python function or powerline.segments.Segment class.
 As a callable object it should receive the following arguments:

 Note: All received arguments are keyword arguments.

-pl A powerline.
-PowerlineLogger instance.
-It must be used every time you need to log something.
+pl A powerline.PowerlineLogger instance.
+It must be used every time something needs to be logged.

 segment_info A dictionary.
 It is only received if callable has powerline_requires_segment_info attribute.